awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works-dataset-schema.md

 ### Metadata fields<a name="metadata-fields"></a>

 Metadata includes string or non\-string fields that aren't required or don't use a reserved keyword\.
 Metadata schemas have the following restrictions:
 + Users and Items schemas require at least one metadata field\.
 + You can add at most 5 metadata fields for a Users schema and 50 metadata fields for an Items schema\.
-+ If you add your own metadata field of type `string`, it must include the `categorical` attribute\.
++ If you add your own metadata field of type `string`, it must include the `categorical` attribute or the `textual` attribute \(only Items schemas support fields with the textual attribute\)\.
 Otherwise, Amazon Personalize won't use the field when training a model\.

 ### Reserved keywords<a name="reserved-keywords"></a>

 Reserved keywords are optional, non\-metadata fields\.
 These fields are considered reserved because you must define the fields as their required data type when you use them\.
 The following are reserved keywords:
 + EVENT\_TYPE: For Interactions datasets with one or more event types, such as both *click* and *download*, use an `EVENT_TYPE` field\.
 You must define an EVENT\_TYPE field as a `string`\.
 + EVENT\_VALUE: For Interactions datasets that include value data for events, such as the percentage of a video a user watched, use an `EVENT_VALUE` field with type `float` and optionally `null`\.
-+  CREATION\_TIMESTAMP: For Items datasets with a timestamp for each item’s creation date, use a `CREATION_TIMESTAMP` field\.
++  CREATION\_TIMESTAMP: For Items datasets with a timestamp for each item’s creation date, use a `CREATION_TIMESTAMP` field with a type `long`\.
 Amazon Personalize uses `CREATION_TIMESTAMP` data to calculate the age of an item and adjust recommendations accordingly\.
 See [Creation timestamp data](items-datasets.md#creation-timestamp-data)\.
 +  IMPRESSION: For Interactions datasets with explicit impressions data, use an `IMPRESSION` field with type `String`\.
 Impressions are lists of items that were visible to a user when they interacted with \(for example, clicked or watched\) a particular item\.
 For more information see [Impressions data](interactions-datasets.md#interactions-impressions-data)\.
 +  RECOMMENDATION\_ID: For Interactions datasets that use previous recommendations as implicit impressions data, optionally use a `RECOMMENDATION_ID` field with type `String` and optionally type `null`\.